DecisionsDev/odm-docker-kubernetes/platform/azure/README-NGINX.md

 The aim of this complementary documentation is to explain how to replace the **AKS default Load Balancer** usage with an **NGINX Ingress Controller**.

+>[!WARNING] NGINX Ingress Controller is **DEPRECATED**.
+>
+>This documentation is kept for reference only for existing deployments and will be removed in the coming months.

 ## Prerequisites

 You must have created an AKS cluster and set up your environment by following steps :